ilay32/textuali-avnery/younever-readme.md

 **run:** python make-in.py

-errors should explain themselves, usually they\'re due to faulty config.json
+errors should explain themselves, usually they are due to faulty config.json
     * uses the language module

     * generates thumbnails available in this url: <textuali.com or authordomain>/texts/<author>/<book>/<front or back>-thumbnail.jpg